-Medical & Dental Facilities

-Proposals which improve, or increase the capacity of and access to medical, dental and care facilities, by expansion or relocation will be supported.
-Preference will be given to proposals that maintain provision of services close to existing facilities and the town centre.

-Proposals for the expansion of medical facilities

-at Market Street (as per HO1.1) will be supported.

-During the Call for Sites exercise a parcel of land was submitted (see HO1.1) which would enable the extension of one of the doctors' surgeries, both of which are close to full capacity.
+Objective CL2: To provide local medical and care facilities commensurate with population growth and the increasing needs of the elderly in the community.
+Policy CL2.I Medical & Dental Facilities Proposals which improve, or increase the capacity of and access to medical, dental and care facilities, by expansion or relocation will be supported.
+New facilities should be easily accessible.
+Proposals for the expansion of existing facilities will be supported, subject to their respecting local character, residential amenity and highway safety.
+Proposals for the expansion of medical facilities at Market Street will be supported.
+During the Call for Sites exercise a parcel of land was submitted which would enable the extension of one of the doctors' surgeries, both of which are close to full capacity.
 Currently neither surgery has plans for extension or relocation, however this may change with the proposed housing development under the Core Strategy.
 Alternatively, a new medical facility may be required, although there is doubt that NHS England would fund it.
 There is a clear need for accessible NHS dental care, which is not currently available in the town.
-If a new medical facility was to become available, it would not need to be within the town centre, but within the Settlement Boundary.